philbooth/complexity-report/README.md

 Software development is a varied field and every project is subject to a unique set of environmental factors.
-Any attempt to proscribe generic hard limits for these complexity metrics is essentially arbitrary and fails to sufficiently consider the specific requirements of a given project.
+Attempts to set generic hard limits for these complexity metrics must essentially be arbitrary and fail to consider the specific requirements of a given project.
 Further, complexity itself